Mark-MDO47/CircuitPlaygroundBLE_expts/README.md

 - https://www.adafruit.com/product/4333
   - nRF52840 Cortex M4 processor with Bluetooth Low Energy
     - On-chip according to specification: 1 MBbyte FLASH and 256 kB RAM
     - When using CircuitPython, there is a 2 MByte USB filesystem FLASH disk.
-Maybe some other FLASH on the board.
+Maybe this comes from some other FLASH on the board?
   - https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/guided-tour
   - https://learn.adafruit.com/adafruit-circuit-playground-bluefruit/pinouts